 Tiki is a do-ocracy.
 Tiki is a diverse community.
-While Tiki is central to the livelihood of many people, they don't work for Tiki.
-They work for various entities that use, love, depend on, contribute to and want to see Tiki improve as a project.
-But each has his or her own priorities.
+While many people have Tiki as their main livelihood, they don't work for Tiki.
+They work for various entities that use, love, (sometimes hate!), depend on, contribute to and want to see improve a project.
+But each has their own priorities.
 This diversity is part of the strength of the project.
 The answer is that different people that work on different things.
-The WishList has that name because lists things that people wish for.
+The dev:WishList has that name because it's things that people wish for.
 These can be bug fixes, feature requests, etc. The line between a bug fix and a feature request is often muddled.

 Even if we somehow did stop people from adding new features (imagine the discussions!), would they really re-allocate their energy to fixing bugs?
-Since they may need a specific feature for a project, so if they are not allowed to contribute, perhaps they would use another CMS/framework or they would do it anyway but not contribute.
+Since they may need a specific feature for a project, so if they are not allowed to contribute, perhaps they would use another CMS/Framework or they would do it anyway but not contribute.
 None of which is in Tiki's interest.